 SDG&E became an indirect subsidiary of Sempra Energy in connection with a business combination of Enova Corporation (the direct parent of SDG&E) and Pacific Enterprises (the direct parent of Southern California Gas Company) that was completed on June 26, 1998.
-Warren I. Mitchell, previously an Executive Vice President of Pacific Enterprises, continues to serve as the Chairman and President of Southern California Gas Company (the "Gas Company") and, in addition, has also become the Chairman of SDG&E and Group President--Regulated Business Operations of Sempra Energy.
-Mr. Mitchell is not separately compensated for his services as an officer of Sempra Energy's subsidiaries.

-The Boards of Directors of SDG&E, the Gas Company and Sempra Energy each maintain a Compensation Committee comprised of independent, non-employee directors.
+The Boards of Directors of SDG&E, the Gas Company and Sempra Energy each maintain a Compensation Committee comprised of independent directors.
 The directors comprising the three committees are identical and the committees typically meet in joint session.

 The Compensation Committees have the responsibility for establishing compensation principles and strategies, as well as designing a compensation program for executive officers.
-Their responsibilities also include administering a base salary program, executive annual and long term incentive plans, and executive benefit programs.
+Their responsibilities also include administering a base salary program, executive annual and long term incentive plans, and executive benefit and perquisite programs.